 Under English and Welsh law, a child can only have two legal parents, known as legal parenthood.
 The individual who gave birth to the child will automatically be the legal parent, regardless of whether they are the biological parent of the child or not.
 If the individual who gave birth to the child is married or in a civil partnership then their partner will become the other legal parent; unless they do not consent to the treatment that gave rise to the conception.

 It is important to be aware that parental responsibility is a separate issue from legal parenthood.
 When undertaking treatment, it is important to consider parental responsibility and how to obtain it.
-Parental responsibility covers the legal rights, responsibilities and authority a parent has for a child, such as making decisions about their care and upbringing.
+Parental responsibility covers the legal rights, responsibilities and authority a person has for a child, such as making decisions about their care and upbringing.

 A co-parenting agreement covers: